-The multi-layer cloud migration project comprised a number of stages:
+The multi-layer infrastructure migration project comprised a number of stages:

-Stage I. Office 365 and Exchange Online Migration (SaaS).
+Stage 1.
+Office 365 and Exchange Online Migration (SaaS).

 Infopulse implemented the federation between the local Active Directory, Azure Active Directory and Office 365 services and built a hybrid Exchange Online infrastructure.
 We transferred users’ data (mailboxes) to Office 365 from legacy IBM Lotus and Exchange 2010 mail systems.
 Due to increased complexity and individual approach to each of six thousand users, the migration project took over 2 years.